wagtail/wagtail/docs/advanced_topics/images/renditions.rst

 Model methods involved in rendition generation
 ----------------------------------------------

+.. versionadded:: 3.0
+    The following method references are only applicable to Wagtail versions 3.0 and above.

 The following ``AbstractImage`` model methods are involved in finding and generating a renditions.
 If using a custom image model, you can customise the behaviour of either of these methods by overriding them on your model: